mattcaron/misc_notes/install.xubuntu.22.04.md

           export DEV1P="${DEV1}$( if [[ "$DEV1" =~ "nvme" ]]; then echo "p"; fi )"
           export DEV2P="${DEV2}$( if [[ "$DEV2" =~ "nvme" ]]; then echo "p"; fi )"

-      Delete all the partitions both drives:
+      Delete all the partitions on both drives:

           sgdisk --zap-all $DEV1
           sgdisk --zap-all $DEV2